1. Back to the 90s

 Berlin is a city full of streetart.
 It inspired many artists and still does.
 Big names like 1Up, ROA, or even Banksy left their footprints on Berlin walls.

-8. People are walking with beer bottles around
+8. People are walking with glass bottles around

 9. Bars look like granny’s living room

 A modern furnished bar is not what Berliners prefer to have a drink at.
 The more old-fashioned, vintage and retro it is, the better.